pajlads/DinkPlugin/README.md

 After an import, if the dink plugin settings panel was open, simply close and open it for the updated configuration to be reflected in the user interface.

-Note: there is no undo button for this command, so consider making a backup of your current `~/.runelite/settings.properties` file before doing `::dinkimport`.
+Note: There is no undo button for this command, so consider making a backup of your current `~/.runelite/settings.properties` file before doing `::dinkimport`.

 ---